 Born in 1980 and raised in Ellicott City, Maryland, Sherry Jankiewicz studied Art Education at the University of Maryland, College Park, and began teaching middle school art in the Howard County Public School System in Maryland.
 She qualified for a Fulbright Scholarship Program with UMBC in 2010, traveling abroad to Mexico to study art history.
 In 2013, Sherry and a friend created a project in Blantyre, Malawi to paint a mural in a city park with orphaned children residing with the Samaritan Trust Program.
-Inspired through travel and the desire for adventure, Sherry left teaching in 2016 to pursue her passion of painting and printmaking in Portland, Oregon and currently resides and works here.
-When not in the studio, Sherry can be found in a yoga class, rock-climbing, hiking, and reading while sipping on Oregon’s affordable red wines.
+Inspired through travel and the desire for adventure, Sherry left teaching in 2016 to pursue her Masters in Fine Arts specializing in Print Media in Portland, Oregon, graduating in 2018 and currently resides and works in Portland.
+When not in the studio, Sherry can be found rock-climbing, hiking, biking around the city, and reading while sipping on Oregon’s amazing wines.

 As much as we know about the brain, there are still many things that remain a mystery.
 We do know that the environment imposes constant change within us, and our mind is capable of flexing and adjusting to accommodate new information as it comes in.
 I sense the mind’s continuous evolution as an internal landscape that connects psychological, neurological, historical, and spiritual knowledge in order to process this new information.
 I am interested in the essence of plasticity, where the mind’s instability in structure is also its source for our emotional stability.
 Our capacity to stay open-minded keeps us grounded, and our ability to see things anew creates joyful and energetic experiences, both of which contribute to our holistic wellness.